enoch232/CLI-RPN/README.md

 # README
 ## CLI-RPN

 ### 1. High Level Description:

 CLI-RPN is an application that evaluates Reverse Polish Notation Expressions.
 It currently has 4 basic operators: Addition, Subtraction, Multiplication, and Division.
 Modulo, and Power operators are coming soon as well.
 ### 2. Architecture/Technical Choices for this application:

 This application is a both web application, and an API (Application Program Interface).
 The design pattern I chose for this application is a modified version of Template Pattern (As described in Design Patterns in Ruby by Russell A. Olsen).
 It differs from the well known pattern by removal of inheritance of methods.
-Therefore, developers can easily add/remove different types of Expression Type (Polish Notaion, Infix and etc) to further increase calculator's functionality.
+Therefore, developers can easily add/remove different types of Expression Type (Polish notation, Infix and etc) to further increase calculator's functionality.
 Because it's an API, it allows different applications, such as mobile applications to also evaluate Reverse Polish Notation Expression.
 ### 3. Technology Stack: